weixiaonan1/BorderEscape/Report.md

 ## Evaluation

 The project is inspired by a popular game *Temple Run*, and we are aimed to improve its interactivity by introducing *Kinect* into our project.
-By comparison, the projects bears some advantages as well as some disadvantages.
+By comparison, the project bears some advantages as well as some disadvantages.

 ### Advantages

 1. **Interactivity:**

-   As stated before, the game supports  two ways of interaction —— traditional keyboard and mouse as well as Kinect.
+   As stated before, the game supports two ways of interaction —— traditional keyboard and mouse control as well as Kinect control.
 This can largely enhance players' immersion and realism, and provide players with a brand new gaming experience.

 2. **Playability:**

    We well-designed the game mode to ensure the game is playful.
 The game starts relatively easy in the beginning to let players become familiar with game operations.
-Then the rhythm of the game gradually speeds up to increase the difficulty of the game.
+Then the pace of the game gradually speeds up to increase the difficulty of the game.
 The trace of the game is randomly generated so that it is not boring or insipid for players to play.
-What's more, the game track is infinitely long and players has unlimited access to gold coins and treasure chests to constantly challenge high scores.
+What's more, the game track is infinitely long and players has unlimited access to props to constantly challenge high scores.

 3. **Extensibility：**

-   We designed friendly and easy-to-use program interfaces.
-If some developers want to add new features and functionalities, or add some new tracks and checkpoints, it is fairly easy for them to achieve these since there is no need to refactor the code and the program logic.
+   We designed friendly and coherent program interfaces.
+If some developers want to add new features and functionalities, or just add some new tracks and props, it is fairly easy for them to achieve these since there is no need to refactor the code and the program logic.

 4. **Friendly User Interface:**